-Director, Worker Health and Independent Environmental Assessment and Verification
+Director, Independent Environmental Assessment and Verification

-Derek Hagemeyer serves as director of Worker Health programs and the Independent Environmental Assessment and Verification (IEAV) program at the Oak Ridge Institute for Science and Education (ORISE).
+Derek Hagemeyer serves as director of the Independent Environmental Assessment and Verification (IEAV) program at the Oak Ridge Institute for Science and Education (ORISE).
 In this role, Hagemeyer is responsible for the team that provides independent verification for the U.S. Department of Energy (DOE), U.S. Nuclear Regulatory Commission (NRC) and other federal and state agencies.
 When DOE or NRC facilities undergo decontamination and decommissioning, Hagemeyer’s team serves as the independent group that verifies and informs these agencies whether the remediated sites meet the release criteria to ensure the safety of people and the environment.